Domain Generalization for Medical Image Analysis: A Review: Methods

 Other image processing techniques often involve applying a linear or non-linear transformation to the image intensities, such as histogram matching and color normalization. \parggg{Histogram matching} is a contrast adjustment method that scales pixel values to fit the range of a specified histogram.
 Ma~\cite{ma2021histogram} showed that augmenting the source domain with histogram-matched images improves generalization performance for the cardiac image segmentation task.
 A subsequent benchmark by Li~\etal~\cite{li2021atrialgeneral} also revealed that histogram matching had the highest performance compared to some commonly used DG methods for atrial segmentation.
 Gunasinghe~\etal~\cite{gunasinghe2022domain} proposed a randomized histogram matching method for glaucoma detection that sequentially matches a target image's histogram to multiple randomly selected reference images from the source domain.
 This process iteratively adjusts the target image's intensity distribution, promoting a better representation of the source domain.

 Global \parggg{color normalization}~\cite{shinohara2014statistical} transfers color statistics by globally altering the image histogram, while local color normalization transfers color statistics of specific regions, preserving intensity information within regions of interest.
 These color normalization methods are commonly used in histopathology images, and these methods have improved the generalizability of a neural network~\cite{pontalba2019assessing}.
 Kondo~\etal~\cite{kondo2022tackling} employed a color normalization method~\cite{vahadane2016structure} in their architecture for mitosis detection in histopathology images.
 This color normalization method decomposes the input image into stain density maps and combines them with the stain color basis of a target image.
-This process alters the color of the input image while preserving its structural information, thereby normalizing the color distribution across different samples and domains.
-Xiong~\etal~\cite{xiong2020improve} proposed an alternative color transformation method called Enhanced Domain Transformation (EDT) for diabetic retinopathy classification.
-The color transformation used in EDT aims to project the images into a color space that aligns the distribution of seen and unseen data, thereby reducing the differences between domains and enhancing the model's ability to generalize.
-Pakzad~\etal~\cite{pakzad2022circle} proposed a color transformer for classifying skin lesions.
-The color transformer uses the StarGAN~\cite{choi2018stargan} to transform skin types in clinical skin images.
-By synthesizing new images with different skin types while preserving the visual characteristics of the original image, the color transformer helps create a more diverse dataset that mitigates biases related to skin type in skin disease classification tasks.
+Xiong~\etal~\cite{xiong2020improve} introduced the Enhanced Domain Transformation, a color transformation method to align the color space distributions of seen and unseen data for diabetic retinopathy classification.
+Pakzad~\etal~\cite{pakzad2022circle} introduced a color transformer utilizing StarGAN~\cite{choi2018stargan} to diversify clinical skin images by altering skin types while retaining original visual characteristics, enhancing dataset diversity and reducing skin type biases in skin disease classification.

+{\REV It is worth noting that some \parggg{harmonization} techniques, while primarily aimed at reducing non-biological variability across imaging sites or protocols, can be applied in a DG setting.
+A notable example is the ComBat harmonization~\cite{johnson2007adjusting}, which uses an empirical Bayes framework to adjust for site effects while preserving biological variability.
+More recently, deep learning-based harmonization techniques have emerged.
+Those include autoencoders with heavy regularization or normalization layers~\cite{golkov2016q,koppers2019spherical}, and generative adversarial networks (GANs) capable of scanner-to-scanner translation~\cite{zhao2019harmonization,9354797}.
+Some of those methods, such as adversarial learning with domain classifiers~\cite{guan2021multi,dinsdale2021deep} and conditional variational autoencoders~\cite{moyer2020scanner}, showed the capability of deriving scanner-/cohort-invariant features for reconstructing harmonized samples across unseen scanners.}

 \paragraph{Surrogate Methods } Surrogate methods involve using a surrogate representation, such as summary statistics or closed-form mathematical representations, as a substitute for the original input data to improve the generalization performance.